 Each fall, a team of DanceChance staff and instructors visits partner schools within Seattle Public Schools to provide dance education presentations and movement instruction to all third-grade students.
 Within these visits, students who exhibit the unique characteristics to excel in classical ballet training are identified and invited to participate in a 9-week introductory session.
 Students who demonstrate progress, potential and interest continue on for a spring session and, subsequently, for the fourth-grade year.
 Upon graduation from the two-year program, select students are invited to continue their training in Pacific Northwest Ballet School Level III classes.

-All classes are taught by Pacific Northwest Ballet School’s renowned faculty of educators with live musical accompaniment.
+DanceChance classes are taught by Pacific Northwest Ballet’s School’s renowned faculty of educators and accompanied by professional dance musicians.

 DanceChance and Academic Education

-The DanceChance Mentorship Program serves as a support system for our DanceChance students and families upon their graduation from the two year program.
-Entering into the larger PNB School in Level III can be a challenging transition as students become more serious in their ballet training.
-By creating a mentorship relationship with upper level DanceChance graduates, younger students and their families can receive wisdom and encouragement from those who have gone before them in this process.
+The DanceChance Mentorship Program serves as a support system for DanceChance students and their families upon graduation from the program.
+Entering into the larger PNB School in Level III can be a challenging transition.
+Upper-level DanceChance graduates serve as mentors for younger DanceChance graduates, providing guidance and encouragement as students become increasingly committed to their ballet training.
+Through the Mentorship Program, alumni families develop strong ties and networks of support within the DanceChance community.